 - If you need assistance regarding any aspect of the “PRESENCE OF PRIORITY WEEDS” letter, please contact Council immediately on 4574 9600.
 To ensure compliance, your property will then be re-inspected on dates to be provided.

 - Failure to comply with your obligations under Section 22 of the Act will result in a regulatory notice (Biosecurity direction) or a “Property Weed Management Plan” as a Biosecurity Undertaking Section 143.The Notice will be issued with compliance dates and an Authorised Officer will re-inspect on these dates.

-- The property will be re-inspected (as mentioned above) and if compliance is met you will receive a “No Weeds – Thank You” letter from Council.
+- The property will be re-inspected (as mentioned above) and if compliance is met, no further communication will be made.

 - If the property is still found to be non-compliant, a Regulatory notice will be issued informing that weed control will be conducted by Hawkesbury River County Council.
 This notice will incur an administration fee.